-911 and 311 Telephone Operation - maintains all voice and data telecommunications equipment located in two separate locations.
-The infrastructure consists of mission-critical voice, video, and data equipment staffed by engineering and technical personnel 24 hours per day, 365 days per year;

-Radio Engineering - plans, coordinate implements, and operates all facets of the District's Public Safety Radio Networks in order to ensure dequate support to the city's first responders.
-This includes Safety Radio Networks in order to ensure dequate support to the city's first responders.
-This includes maintaining, upgrading, and supporting all radio communications for FEMS and MPD;

-Information Technology (IT) Management - whances the overall operations of the OUC IT group by help desk support and application Mobile Data Computing - ma is technology that enables publ while in the field.
-The OUC is which are critical in determinin and video feeds, which are esser
+- 911 and 311 Telephone Operation maintains all voice and data telecommunications equipment located in two separate locations.
+The infrastructure consists of mission-critical voice, video, and data equipment staffed by engineering and technical personnel 24 hours per day, 365 days per year; - Radio Engineering plans, coordinates, im lements, and operates all facets of the District's Public Safety Radio Networks in order to ensure adequate support to the city's first responders.
+This includes maintaining, upgrading, and supporting all radio communications for FEMS and MPD. - Information Technology (IT) managing, coordinating, and u maintains all procurement and help desk support and application - Mobile Data Computing ma is technology that enables publ while in the field.
+The OUC is which are critical in determining and video feeds, which are esse computing, which loping information MPD and FEMS, S, text-messaging,

+This indicates the specific programs (or divisions) and activities within an agency.
+It contains detailed descriptions of their purpose and how they contribute to the lives of District residents and visitors.

-Information Technology (IT) Management - whances the overall operations of the OUC IT group by managing, coordinating, and undating the different processes within the IT group.
-IT Management maintains all procurement and o agency through IT
+OUC IT group by .
+IT Management agency through IT